Fermented Vegetables and COVID-19

 The research on this new Virus

 I've been watching and waiting for months to post this article.
-In my own personal experience and those whom I help through my website, we have all seen tremendous help and healing from eating fermented vegetables and especially when dealing with any kind of virus.
+In my own personal experience and those individuals I help through my website, we have all seen tremendous help and healing from eating fermented vegetables and especially when dealing with any kind of virus.
 I knew fermented vegetables had certain strains of bacteria that could often prevent or help when dealing with a virus, but COVID-19 was a new virus and it's hard to make a claim without research.
 The Health Minister of South Korea where they eat a lot of kimchi, a fermented food, quickly came out at the beginning of the COVID-19 virus to say that kimchi does not help with this virus, but months later this has been found to no longer be true.

 “If the hypothesis is proved, COVID-19 will be the first infectious disease epidemic whose biological mechanisms are proved to be associated with a loss of nature.
 When modern life led to eating reduced amounts of fermented foods, the microbiome drastically changed, and this may have facilitated SARS-CoV-2 to spread or to be more severe,” writes the team.